0x3333/smbpasswd-web/README.md

 positional arguments:
   {server,gen-token}  Commands available
     server            Start then webserver
-    gen-token         enerate a token to a username
+    gen-token         Generate a token to a username

 optional arguments:
   -h, --help          show this help message and exit